 Q: How many treatments are required?

-A: Treatments typically involve a series of 8 sessions — once or twice a week.
-Improvement is typically observed after the fifth session.
-It’s important to keep the appointments recommended by your doctor to hit the bacteria at their peak of light sensitivity.
+A: Treatments typically involve eight sessions — once or twice a week.
+Improvement is commonly observed after the fifth session.
+It’s essential to keep the appointments recommended by your doctor to hit the bacteria at their peak of light sensitivity.

 Q: What about home-use acne phototherapy?

-A: Acne phototherapy is based on the fact that light in a certain wavelength (Blue =425nm) reacts with a certain compound that the acne bacteria produce.
+A: Acne phototherapy is based on the fact that light in a specific wavelength (Blue =425nm) reacts with a certain compound that the acne bacteria produce.
 The reaction between the light ad this specific compound produces another chemical that kills the bacteria. (porphyrins) start a chemical reaction that will destroy the bacteria.
-The first FDA cleared high-intensity Blue Light systems ClearLight/iClear By CureLight Medical) proved high efficacy in acne treatment.
-Unfortunately, most blue light anti-acne home devices emit a low intensity of blue light and thus provide low efficacy.
-Although they’re not as effective as clinic-based devices, they’re a good alternative.
+The first FDA-cleared high-intensity Blue Light systems ClearLight/iClear By CureLight Medical) proved high efficacy in acne treatment.
+Unfortunately, most blue light anti-acne home devices emit a low intensity of blue light, thus providing low efficacy.
+Although they’re less effective than clinic-based devices, they’re a good alternative.